rboudrouss/birdy/README.md

 - [ ] Pop-up for deleting/login out
 - [X] find a solution for the "foreign key constraint failed on the field: `foreign key`" on delete
 - [ ] FIX "API resolved without sending a response", nextjs doesn't like the decorator function ?
+- [ ] Use Next Router to change pages. (it has some benefits instead of the native javascript one)

 # Projet WEB